How long does it take to write a book, you ask? If you’re a first-time author, you probably think it takes a LONG time.

 If you’re working on your first book, you can still set a realistic deadline.
 Here are some techniques.

 - Establish your speed.
 Every writer has a different rate of output, and that’s OK.
 It’s not about comparing yourself to others.
 Instead, it’s about finding the right pace for you.
 Try writing 500 words or so in conditions similar to those you will be writing your book in.
 How long does it take you to get content worthy of a first draft?
 Do this on a few different occasions to avoid any outlier results.
 Average out the different times.
 Once you know how long 500 satisfactory words take you on average, you can multiply that time upwards to set a deadline for your book’s final word count.
+If you still feel like you’re going too slow, there are a lot of ways to pick up your pace and write faster!

 - Ask around.
 Even if you haven’t written a book before, you probably know authors that have.
 Getting a range of different opinions on how long others take to write a book similar to yours will give you a rough estimate to work with.